Green Gathering: 7 Tips for Planning an Eco-Friendly Baby Shower

 Skip the Plastic

 Savvy baby shower hosts may choose to incorporate plates and cups into party activities.
 Hold a crafting session where guests eat off their plate and then wash it and paint it.
-Those who love to shop may also be interested in finding gorgeous teacups or tumblers for a bargain and giving them to attendees as parting gifts.
+Those who love to shop may also be interested in finding gorgeous teacups or tumblers from US Imprints for a bargain and giving them to attendees as parting gifts.

 Give an Eco-Friendly Parting Gift